 - fresh herbs

 Issues with foods may warrant a look at vitamins and supplements.
-According to the Mayo Clinic, a multivitamin may be one of the best choices for Crohn’s disease.
-These supplements can help prevent malnutrition caused by the small intestine’s inability to properly absorb nutrients from the foods you eat.
+Multivitamin supplements can help prevent malnutrition caused by the small intestine’s inability to properly absorb nutrients from the foods you eat.

 Furthermore, if your diet is very limited because of flare-ups, a multivitamin with minerals may help fill in missing nutrients.
-Calcium is another important supplement to consider, especially if you don’t eat many dairy products.
+Calcium is another important supplement, especially if you don’t eat many dairy products.

-Depending on the degree of the disease and inflammation, what medications you’re taking, and if any resection surgeries have occurred, folate, vitamin B-12, vitamin D, and fat-soluble vitamins (vitamins A, D, E and K) are the most common nutrient deficiencies.
+Depending on the degree of the disease and inflammation, the medications you’re taking, and if you have had resection surgeries, folate, vitamin B12, vitamin D, and fat-soluble vitamins (vitamins A, D, E, and K) are the most common nutrient deficiencies.

 While supplements can help, you should discuss these with your doctor and dietitian first to avoid the potential for excessive doses and drug interactions.